 Middle note errors can't be ignored and must be corrected in the sample (see above).

 - Override the sample settings - Click on the Audio Clip or Sampler Channel to open the Channel Settings SMP tab.
 Right-click the Pitch and Multiplier knobs and select 'reset'.

 - Omni MIDI preview channel - When you have Omni MIDI preview channel set each key from C5 triggers a different Instrument Channel and so you cant

 play polyphonicaly as usual.

 - Main pitch slider - Check the Main pitch slider is at the default position.
 Right-click it and select 'Reset'.

 - Piano roll - Check the Piano roll integrated Event Editor Note fine pitch and Channel pitch settings are not causing the unexpected pitch changes.
 Use the Target control to select these modifiers for inspection.

-- Stepsequencer - Check the Stepsequencer Graph Editor Pitch modifier is not the cause of unexpected pitch changes.
+- Stepsequencer - Check the Stepsequencer Piano roll Pitch modifier is not the cause of unexpected pitch changes.

 - Root note & Add to key - Check the Root note is set to C5 (if that is what the root note should be).
 Right-click on the strip above the preview keyboard to set.
 If samples have their root note set to 0 in their meta data (see 1 above)